 French President Valery Giscard D'Estaing flew into the Ivory Coast on Wednesday (11 January) to begin a five-day state visit.

-French President Valery Giscard D'Estaing flew into the Ivory Coast on Wednesday (11 January) to begin a five-day state visit.
+Background: French President Valery Giscard D'Estaing flew into the Ivory Coast on Wednesday (11 January) to begin a five-day state visit.
 It is one of the longest visits ever made by a French President to a foreign country, and is seen by observers as a sign of the significance he attaches to the African continent and to links between France and its former colonies.

 SYNOPSIS: Thousands of people turned up at Abidjan airport to greet the French President.
 Local officials had decided to make all public transport free for the day.
 Dancers in traditional costumes were there to see the President arriving in a Concorde, the Anglo-French supersonic aircraft.